marionettejs/marionette.inspector/README.md

 ### Play with it locally
 Follows these these steps in the [Install Guide](docs/developing_locally.md) and you should be up and running in no time.

+Read the [agent](https://github.com/marionettejs/marionette.inspector/blob/master/docs/agent.md) overview to understand how the inspector gathers all the information.

 ### Open Source (a.k.a. you)

 The inspector is built with 100% open source love.
 That means, we absolutely want your help and your passion.
 If you want to get involved, stop by and say hello [here](https://gitter.im/marionettejs/marionette.inspector).
 We've got tons of [help wanted](https://github.com/marionettejs/marionette.inspector/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) tickets and would be be happy to setup a 30 minute [screenhero](https://screenhero.com/) pairing session to help you get started.
 Many of our contributions, even some of the best ones like the Activity pane, came from first time contributors.